Sly-Perez/2chan-like-app-API-JWT/README.md

 ```

 **Expected exception response 3:**<br>
-If something went wrong while re-sending the verification email, the API should send back a JSON body with a generic internal server error message and a **500** status code.
+If something went wrong while re-sending the email, the API should send back a JSON body with a generic internal server error message and a **500** status code.
 ```
 [Content-Type: "application/json"]
 {